-The Ozark Trail: Eleven Point Section is a 27.5 mile moderately trafficked point-to-point trail located near Alton, MO that features a lake and is rated as moderate.
+The Ozark Trail: Eleven Point Section is a 27.5 mile moderately trafficked point-to-point trail located near Alton, Missouri that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash